December 31st

 Meaning of the subhAShita:

-Varied is the intellect in different people; varied is the (taste in) water from different sources; varied are the customs for different descents; varied are the speech from different visages.
+Varied is the intellect in different people; varied is the (taste in) water from different sources; varied are the customs from different descents; varied are the speech from different folks.

 Commentary:

 The essence of all beings is the same, only their approaches are different.
 Everybody is ignorant, only on different subjects!
-When received with an open mind, the world around seems quite amusing and entertaining too.
+When seen with an open mind the entire world seems quite amusing and entertaining.
 No point hanging on to a stringent mindset and fretting about every fleeting thought that arises in the mind, isn't it?!

 pada vigrahaH: